MonicBuilder/Monic/README.md

     // If is true, then generated files will be saved
     // (optional, by default false)
     saveFiles: true,

-    // The mode for any folders that need to be created for the output file
-    // (optional, by default 0777)
-    mode: '0666',

     // The path to the generated file (optional)
     file: 'myFiled-compiled.js',